randomnewb/rpg_test/README.md

     [ ] Database has been changed, bit.io and other databases need to be updated accordingly [ ] Add image to stat table and to item table which will be the svg/image of the entry?
+    [ ] Optionally add a victorious current_state where
-    [ ] Setup a log/narrator
+            user can see and confirm reward after successful interaction with entity [ ] Setup a log/narrator
     [ ] MP/Stamina System
     [ ] Also, spawn 2-5 entities if there are less than 0 entities